Online Retail Sales Training

 Retail has to be more than a transaction in a store.
 It is about creating an exceptional experience.

-To get it right takes work and time.
+Getting it right takes work and time.

-And that's the great thing about online retail sales training- you only have to schedule it for about 10 minutes per week so there's minimal time off the floor.
-That's right minutes, not hours.
+And that's the great thing about online retail sales training- you only have to schedule it for about 10 minutes per week, so there's minimal time off the floor.
+That's right, minutes, not hours.

-It’s like that old football saying, When they’re all reading from the same playbook, they are bound to get the touchdowns.
+It’s like that old football saying: When they’re all reading from the same playbook, they are bound to get the touchdowns.

 Why Is Cost So Important In Online Retail Sales Training?

-Online retail training can cost from nothing to $50 per person per month.
+Online retail training can cost nothing to $50 per person per month.
 But that old adage you get what you pay for has never been truer.

 Why Is Cost So Important In Online Retail Sales Training?